[ Published: May 12, 2002 ]

 Then you’ll have reporters watching for new stories they can pounce on.
 In fact, there will be pools of trained analysts who can spot interesting behavior.
 And that can be sold as a service.
 So people will subscribe in order to look for blackmail-able offenses.
 So if you see someone that looks rich acting guilty while interacting with drugs or sex, research who the person is and give me their location.

 Think of what the tabloids will do.
 Find me racism.
 Find me suffering.
 Find me sex.
-They’ll be paying these kind of services to dig up garbage that will sell.
+They’ll be paying these kinds of services to dig up garbage that will sell.

 Security and Privacy